All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Long-term: Ongoing treatment maintains results.
 If medication is stopped, weight regain is common.
 Your physician will discuss long-term planning as part of your care.

 1. Schedule a consultation at FormBlends.com.
-You will meet with a licensed physician via telehealth.
+You'll meet with a licensed physician via telehealth.

 2. Share your health history.
 Include weight history, past diet attempts, mental health background, current medications, and reproductive health information.